sara-nl/clouddocs/vm-states.markdown

 The OS running on the VM does **not** notice anything.
 Non-persistent images will loose their changes, but persistent images will keep their changes.

 The OS will boot again.

+##  The table button

+Under the table button you can find the following actions:

+* Hold
+* Release
+* Boot

+#### Hold

+Can only be triggered when the VM is in state PENDING.

+_Hold_ leaves the VM in the HOLD state.
+It is intended as a means to delay the starting of a VM.

+This state does **not** grab any resources, so your quota does not tick.

+The OS in your VM does not notice anything.
+No image will suffer any change.

+#### Release

+Can only be triggered when the VM is in state HOLD.

+_Release_ resumes the start-up of a VM, to bring it to the RUNNING state.

+This state will grab resources normally and let the quota start ticking.

+The OS will boot again.

+#### Boot

+Can only be triggered when the VM is in state UNKNOWN or BOOT.

+_Boot_ tries to force a normal start-up of your VM by poking the hypervisor, to bring it to the RUNNING state.

+This state will grab resources normally and let the quota start ticking.

+The OS may boot again.

+## The dust bin icon

+Under the dust bin button you can find the following actions:

+* Shutdown
+* Shutdown hard
+* Delete